-This week, we have Tina from Really Real Blog, writing on the value of DBT skills.
+This emerging blogger post by Tina from Really Real Blog is about the value of dialectical behaviour therapy (DBT) skills.

 The most life changing program for my mental health has been my DBT (Dialectical Behavior Therapy) Skills Classes.
 DBT is a method created by Marsha M. Linehan, originally to treat Borderline Personality Disorder, however, now it is used to treat many mental health diagnoses that cause emotional distress.